Advertiser Disclosure

 The Federal Reserve establishes limits on how much banks can lend to avoid overextensions and liquidity issues.
 Banks make money on interest payments.
 A higher interest rate increases the bank’s earnings, but setting rates too high will decrease the number of loan applications.
 Banks generate additional revenue through fees.
 Overdraft fees, late payment fees, loan origination fees, and excessive transaction fees are some of the common expenses passed onto consumers.
 Consumers have more ways to minimize banking fees, and it’s worth exploring all options before making additional deposits.

 The bank’s business model relies on many consumers depositing money.
-So they will offer perks and work to build your trust so you make more deposits and keep your cash tucked away in the bank.
+They will offer perks and work to build your trust so you make more deposits and keep your cash tucked away in the bank.

 Credit Unions vs. Banks vs. Financial Technology Companies